Singapore REIT Monthly Update (June 06 – 2021)

 • Post author:

-Technical Analysis of FTSE ST REIT Index (FSTAS8670)
+Technical Analysis of FTSE ST REIT Index (FSTAS351020)

-FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) increased slightly from 859.68 to 865.91 (+0.72%) compared to last month update.
+FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) decreased slightly from 865.91 to 849.11 (-1.94%) compared to the last month update.
 Currently the Singapore REIT index is still trading with a range between 816 and 874.

 • As for now, Short term direction: Sideway.